VC-MIPI-modules/vc_mipi_nvidia/README.md

 cat /proc/device-tree/<b>cam_i2cmux</b>/i2c@<b>0</b>/vc_mipi@<b>1a</b>/mode0/embedded_metadata_height
 </pre>
-The bold parts of the path might vary, depending on your configured board/som/sensor combination.<br> You can find this path in your configured dtsi file in the drivernode0 section of the moduleX node either in the variable *proc-device-tree* (Jetpack4/5) or in the variable *sysfs-device-tree* (Jetpack 6)
+The bold parts of the path might vary, depending on your configured board/som/sensor combination.<br> You can find this path in your configured dtsi file in the drivernode0 section of the moduleX node either in the variable *proc-device-tree* (Jetpack 4/5) or in the variable *sysfs-device-tree* (Jetpack 6)

 ### GStreamer Support